chriscauley/intro_to_programming/README.md

 Any variable can be can be changed inside the loop and when you exit the loop the change stays.

+### Ninja exercise

+1. Write a loop that prints your name.

 Typically we do not iterate over a string but over a list.
 Lists are a series of any python object.
 For example, the following program counts to ten:

 ```python